-The incidence of the \$44.00 in environmental benefits depends on the model underlying the social cost of carbon.
-In our baseline specification, we assume the US experiences 15% of these benefits (\$6.60) in proportion to its share of global GDP.
-These benefits are generally a combination of reductions in mortality and increases in productivity, with different models yielding different estimates.
-We assume 50% of the benefits are changes in productivity and therefore taxed by the US government at a rate of 25.5% (the US tax to GDP ratio in 2020).
-This implies that the US government recoups \$13.95 of the initial \$16.55 cost of the subsidy, for a net cost of just \$2.60.
-This \$2.60 in spending delivers \$5.76 in benefits to US residents for a US-specific MVPF of 37.
-Adding in benefits to the rest of the world pushes the MVPF to 323.
+assume the US experiences 15% of the benefits of carbon abatement in proportion to its share of global GDP.
+Across SCC models these benefits are typically a mix of mortality reductions and productivity increases.
+We therefore assume 50% of the benefits are changes in productivity and therefore taxed by the US government at a rate of 25.5% (the US tax to GDP ratio in 2020).
+Taking these estimates as given, implies that the the US government recoups \$3.70 per ton of $CO_2$ and so for each mechanical dollar of subsidy, the net cost to the US government would be just \$0.157.
+When combined with the WTP for the policy, this yields an MVPF of 37 when only considering benefits to US residents and an MVPF of 323 when considering benefits to individuals globally.

-A key force driving the MVPF is the extent to which reductions in global warming have positive impact on future US tax revenue (e.g. due. to higher future productivity).
-Even models that have the same social damage from carbon can generate different MVPFs because they have different incidence on the US federal budget.
-For example, we could assume instead that the the entirety of the SCC was driven by changes in market productivity.
-This approach is motivated by a literature estimating damages functions that relate carbon to GDP (Nath et al. 2024).
-In this case, we find that the subsidy nearly pays for itself.
+A key factor in this calculation is the extent to which reductions in global warming have a positive impact on future US tax revenue (e.g., due. to higher future productivity).
+Models that report the same social cost of carbon can generate different MVPFs because they differ in the incidence on the US federal budget.
+For example, we could have assumed that the entirety of the SCC was driven by changes in market productivity.
+This approach is motivated by a literature estimating damages functions that relate carbon to GDP (Nath et al. 2024).82 In this case, we find that the subsidy pays for itself.
 The net cost of policy is -\$11.31 for each dollar of mechanical subsidy (and the US-only MVPF is infinite).
 By contrast, other models suggest that the incidence of emissions damages on the US taxpayer could be quite small.
 For example, estimates from PAGE (Nordhaus 2017) suggest the US-incidence of carbon damages is just 7%.
-Similarly, estimates from the GIVE model (Rennert et al. 2022) suggest that nearly 50% of global damages are driven by changes in agricultural productivity, but those damages are heavily concentrated outside the US.
+Similarly, estimates from the GIVE model (Rennert et al. 2022) suggest that changes in productivity are concentrated outside the US.
 If we drop the US-specific fiscal externality to zero, the US-only MVPF falls to 4.91 and the MVPF including global benefits falls to 49.97.
 This highlights the importance of articulating incidence when constructing measures of the social cost of carbon.
-While total damages estimates can be reported in GDP-equivalent terms the distinction between the sources of damages can impact of the welfare consequences of policy.
+While total damages estimates can be reported in GDP-equivalent terms, the distinction between the sources of damages can meaningfully impact the welfare consequences of a policy.